We’re shaping plans for Filwood House and Verona House in Fishponds, Bristol.

 The proposals

-A mix of homes, from one-bed apartments to traditional family homes
+Up to 380 new homes, from one-bed apartments to traditional family homes

 Extensive cycle parking provision